toughcrust/eat-your-shit/07_indie-spirituality.md

 j'ai juste besoin de matérialiser la scuplture de moi même.

 ## A bonne distance de l'écran

+Take a still higher / bird's eye view point of view: get ready for when rules change.

 Sur ce qu'est la conscience:
 > Consciousness is simply the light by which the contours of mind and body are known [...]
 Making this discovery, again and again, is the basis of spiritual life.